malavrana1/React_Login_Page/README.md

-# Logster - React Login/Register Page App
+React Login/Register Page App

-Logster is a React app designed for user authentication with features such as login, registration, and password reset pages.
+React app designed for user authentication with features such as login, registration, and password reset pages.
 This serves as the front-end component, with no integrated back-end functionality.

 ## Functionalities